jmoujaled/myMeetingMinutesApp/docs/upgrade-notes.md

 ## Browser compatibility & uploads
 - Normalise `MediaRecorder` MIME detection so Safari picks a supported codec (`audio/mp4`) and Chrome stays on Opus/WebM.
-- Transcode Safari captures to MP3 (128 kbps) before upload, falling back to WAV only if encoding fails.
-Chrome retains its smaller WebM recordings.
+- Upload the native recording container (MP4 on Safari, WebM on Chromium) and fall back to WAV only if the browser fails to package audio data.
 - Expand API-side MIME validation to accept codec-qualified headers such as `audio/webm;codecs=opus`.

 ## UX considerations